6 best chair beds – single sofa beds for hosting guests when you have limited space

 Reasons to avoid

-When I tested I found the click-clack design made for an easy transition from seating to sleeping, with hidden pockets (disguised by the coordinated scatter cushion) opening to reveal hinged legs, and the backrest and seat easily unfolding to create the sleeping surface.
-This makes for a fairly low-to-the-ground sleeping surface, but I found the medium-firm foam cushioning comfortable enough as a bed for a few nights – especially if you add one of the best mattress toppers into the mix.
+When I tested, I found the click-clack design made for an easy transition from seating to sleeping, with hidden pockets (disguised by the coordinated scatter cushion) opening to reveal hinged legs, and the backrest and seat easily unfolding to create the sleeping surface.
+However, the build quality doesn't feel as sturdy as the Innovation Living option above.
+But then this chair bed is a fraction of the price.

-In chair form, the lack of arms and medium-firm cushioning means it might not cut the mustard as a chair you'll want to use as your main everyday seating, but, it makes a good accent chair.
+In chair form, the lack of arms and fairly firm cushioning mean I wouldn't want to use it as main everyday seating, but it makes a great accent chair.
 Style it in the living room, bedroom, home office, or guest room, or add it to a teenager's or kids' bedroom for impromptu sleepovers.

 Best loveseat chair bed